AutoJenny/blog/docs/temp/llm_images_mini_project.md

 ### 8. ImageStyle CRUD API endpoints
 - [x] Implement CRUD API endpoints for ImageStyle (list, get, create, update, delete) in app/api/routes.py.
 Endpoints are ready for UI integration.

+### 9. Dynamic Style Dropdown in Prompt Creation UI
+- [x] Style dropdown in image prompt creation UI is now dynamic, fetching from the API, and supports adding new styles via modal dialog.

 ---

 **This document will be updated as each step is completed.
 Checkboxes will be ticked and progress committed to git after verification (e.g., with curl).**